Ana Jorge

-Ana Jorge (born 1949) is a pediatrician, and a Portuguese politician and member of the Portuguese Socialist Party (PS), who served as Minister of Health.
+Ana Maria Teodoro Jorge (born 23 September 1949) is a Portuguese pediatrician and politician.
+She is a member of the Socialist Party, and served as Minister of Health between 2008 and 2011.

 Early life and career

 Ana Maria Teodoro Jorge was born on 23 September 1949 in Lourinhã in Portugal.
 In 1983, she obtained a degree in medicine from the Faculty of Medicine of the University of Lisbon.
 The following year she qualified for specialization in pediatrics.
 Having worked at the Caneças Health Centre in Greater Lisbon between 1977 and 1983, she became a pediatric nurse at the Hospital de Dona Estefânia in the centre of Lisbon for seven years from 1984.
 From October 1991, she moved to the Garcia de Orta hospital.
 From 1985 to 1992, she also worked as an assistant at the National School of Public Health of NOVA University Lisbon, specializing in maternal, child, school and adolescent health.
 Jorge was appointed Director of the Pediatrics Department at Garcia de Orta Hospital briefly in 1996, and again from June 2001 to January 2008.

 In March 1996, Jorge became coordinator of the Lisbon health sub-region, then took over the presidency of the Regional Health Agency (ARS) of Lisbon and the Tagus Valley from January 1997 until December 2000.
 She was a member of the national leadership of the Portuguese League for the Fight against Epilepsy from 1987 to 1994, and was a member of the leadership of the Pediatrics Group of the Ordem dos Médicos (Order of Physicians), which serves as the regulatory and licensing body for the medical profession, for five years from 1993.
 Her other roles have included being President of the UNICEF National Committee for Baby-Friendly Hospitals, from 2012.